TranslationalBioinformaticsUnit/ClustALL_AD/README.md

    >**Step 3**: *Stratification Representatives*.

 ## 3. Input data.
 ClustALL is capable of processing both binary and numerical clinical variables as its input.
 Categorical features undergo transformation using a one-hot encoder method.
 A minimum of two features is necessary, although incorporating additional features enhances the precision of clustering.
-It's crucial to acknowledge that augmenting the number of features might also escalate computation time.
+It is crucial to acknowledge that augmenting the number of features might also escalate computation time.

+e.g.

 ## 4. Approach.

 ## 5. Data used.
-As a proof of concept, CLustAll was applied to PREDICT [ref] a prospective European multicenter cohort comprising patients with acutely decompensated cirrhosis (AD) (n=766).
-A total of 74 clinical variables collected at hospital inclusion with less than 30% of missing values were considered as input.
+As a proof of concept, CLustALL was applied to a subset of patients from the PREDICT (NCT03056612) cohort, a prospective European multicenter cohort comprising patients with acutely decompensated cirrhosis (AD).
+A total of 74 clinical variables from 766 patients collected at hospital inclusion with less than 30% of missing values were considered as input.

-ClustAll revealed five robust stratifications based solely on clinical data collected at hospital admission.
-All identified stratifications incorporated markers of impaired liver function and the number of organ dysfunction or failure, with most also encompassing precipitating events.
-Upon focusing on one of these stratifications, patients were categorized into three clusters characterized by typical clinical features, which also demonstrated prognostic value.
-A re-assessment of patient stratification during follow-up delineated outcomes, further enhancing the prognostic value of the stratification.
-These findings were also validated in ACLARA [ref], an independent prospective multicenter cohort of patients from Latin America (n=580).
+Researchers who provide a methodology sound proposal can apply for the data, as far as the proposal is in line with the research consented by the patients.
+These proposals should be requested through www.datahub.clifresearch.com.
+Data requestors will need to sign a data transfer agreement.